 WE are working with many of our clients who have requested live-in Caregiver(s), or extra overtime hours from their current Caregiver(s).
 This will help to reduce the number of people they come in contact with on a daily basis and therefore reduce the possibility of infection.

 WE require all Caregivers to complete a daily COVID-19 questionnaire.
 It asks for their temperature, if they feel sick, about their recent travel, and other relevant questions pertaining to COVID-19.

 They must complete these questions and affirm their answers before they are allowed to log into our CareSmartz360 Management System and provide care to our patients.
 The Dorson team is notified immediately to follow up if any of the answers suggest that the Caregiver has contracted the virus or has otherwise been exposed to someone with the virus.

 YOU can help by making sure that all visitors wear masks.
-Some clients have agreed to wear a mask and shield while the Caregiver is present, or during those times when certain care duties are performed in close contact with the patient and the Caregiver.
+Some clients have agreed to wear a mask and shield while the Caregiver is present.
+Some clients wear masks when certain care duties are performed in close contact with the patient and the Caregiver.

-YOU can help by notifying the Caregiver or the Dorson Team of any non-compliance by Caregivers who are not wearing the appropriate PPE provided or not taking other protective measures.
+YOU can help by notifying the Caregiver or the Dorson Team of any non-compliance by Caregivers.
+If a caregiver is not wearing the appropriate PPE provided or not taking other protective measures, please reach out to us.
 We understand that it is an exceedingly difficult time for everyone, but absolute compliance by everyone to wear the appropriate PPE and follow all CDC guidelines is critical.
 We are now strongly recommending the Caregivers and patients register for the vaccine, but the choice is yours to make, we are simply making the recommendation.